-If the course is connected to a program, answer A, D and E. If this course is not connected to a program, answer A-D. Is the course a Technical Requirement or

-GCC CURRICULUM MANUAL PAGE 57 OF 87 a Related Technical or General Education Requirement for a program?
+If the course is connected to a program, answer A, D and E. If this course is not connected to a program, answer A-D. Is the course a Technical Requirement or a Related Technical or General Education Requirement for a program?
 If it is required by a program, the course is considered to be connected to that program.
 If the course is connected to a program, the College has information about required resources and personnel.

-Is the course rationale based upon GCC mission and goals and occupational requirements?
+Is the course rationale based upon GCC mission and goals and career requirements?
 Is the course rationale stated in the Course Guide?